What is an NDIS plan?

 The NDIS planning process has several steps:

-- An NDIS representative contacts you to arrange a planning meeting.
+- An NDIS representative contacts you to arrange a planning conversation.

-- You have the planning meeting with your NDIS representative.
+- You have the planning conversation with your NDIS representative.

 1. An NDIS representative contacts you

-When your child’s access request is accepted, an NDIS representative will contact you.
+When your child becomes an NDIS participant, an NDIS representative will contact you.

-- what you need to bring to the meeting
+- what you need to bring to the planning conversation

-- what you can do to get ready for the planning meeting.
+- what you can do to get ready for the planning conversation.

-2. You prepare for the NDIS planning meeting
+2. You prepare for the NDIS planning conversation

-First, think about your child, what they like and dislike, and what their interests are.
+First, think about your child’s condition and how it affects their daily life.
 For example:

 - ‘Piper is autistic.
 She can’t speak, so she gets upset or frustrated when we don’t understand her.’